viquta/habit_replacer_tracker/README.md

 ## Overview

-Habit Replacer Tracker is a tool to help users track and (not yet) replace unwanted habits with positive ones.
+Habit Replacer Tracker is a tool to help users track (and in future versions, replace unwanted) habits.
 Built with Python, it showcases both OOP and functional programming techniques.
 The project is designed for educational purposes but can be adapted for personal use.

 **⚠️ Platform Compatibility**: This application is designed for **Windows users** and requires SQL Server Express.